PHYSICAL PROCESSES IN CHEMISTRY - 2023/4

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate that they have successfully met the learning outcomes of the module (see above).
+The assessment strategy is designed to provide you with the opportunity to demonstrate that you have successfully met the learning outcomes of the module.
 Thus, the summative assessment for this module consists of:

-• Laboratory report 1: Assessment of practical (experimental) skills and the ability to write scientific reports (LO2, LO3)
+- Laboratory exercises 1-5: Assessment of practical skills and the ability to write scientific reports (LO2, LO3).
+Attendance and active engagement with the experiment and pre-laboratory safety briefing.
+(LO2, LO3)

 - provide an understanding of the principles underlying elementary quantum theory and their experimental foundation;